- 1 Best Minimalist Sandals Reviews

 I think that the Xero Shoes Z-Trail in their versions for men and Xero for women are the best minimalist sandals.
 They drive innovation with the thin outsole and they can be rolled up and stored easily in a backpack.
 Teva’s Original Universal sandals are a good choice as well, especially with the EVA cushioning.
 But unfortunately, these sandals are not as versatile as the Xero shoe design.

 Another advantage of Xero Shoes offers in the Z-Trail series is a large number of strap materials and colors to choose from.
 Starting with leather and continuing with nylon straps, there are plenty of options to suit all wearers.

-If you’re like me and you also like to wear sandals around town after a long hike or run, such versatility becomes even more important.
+If you’re like me and you also like to wear sandals around town after a long hike or run, such versatility becomes even more important, and if you are interested there are some vegan hiking shoes.
 At the same time, I find the zero drop design of the shoes suitable for purists.
 While I’m not a perfectionist by any means, I still enjoy the natural feel this design gives me whenever I’m out in nature or when I’m wandering around city streets.

 Given the outsole is non-marking, I can easily pop in a store to do some quick groceries after a long day out in nature.
 If I’m out on trails for multiple days, the fact that my feet don’t sweat and that they stay dry for longer is crucial as well.
 However, unlike most other sandals, Xero Shoes are also quick to dry.
 If I have to cross a small stream, I’m confident the sandals will completely dry in a matter of minutes.